Wave computation on the Poincar\'e dodecahedral space: Introduction.

 \section{Introduction.}

 Some fundamental open questions regarding the nature of the universe concern its geometry and topology.
 They are the subject of many articles (\cite{Corn}, \cite{Lumi-2}, \cite{Lumi-1}, \cite{Senden}, \cite{Wee-1} for example) in which models are compared with observations which are more accurate over the years.
-About geometry, after nine years of investigation, the data by WMAP (Wilkinson Microwave Anisotropy Probe) mission \footnote{ \url{http://map.gsfc.nasa.gov}} have provided strong evidence suggesting that the universe is nearly flat, with the ratio of its total matter-energy density to the critical value very close to one \cite{WMAP}, but without fixing the sign of its curvature.
+About geometry, after nine years of investigation, the data by WMAP (Wilkinson Microwave Anisotropy Probe) mission have provided strong evidence suggesting that the universe is nearly flat, with the ratio of its total matter-energy density to the critical value very close to one \cite{WMAP}, but without fixing the sign of its curvature.
 The Poincar\'e dodecahedral space (PDS) is a plausible multi-connected universe model with positive spatial curvature.
 More precisely, PDS is the quotient of the unit 3-sphere $\mathcal{S}^3$ by the group $\mathcal{I}^*$ of covering isometries.
-The local geometry of the universe is described by a Friedmann-Lema\^{i}tre metric, so PDS (denoted by $\mathbf{K}$ in equations) is endowed with the spherical metric $ds_{\mathbf{K}}^2$ induced by $ds_{\mathcal{S}^3}^2$ .
+We suppose that the local geometry of the Universe is described by a Friedmann-Lema\^{i}tre metric, except possibly during the virialisation (low redshift) epoch, when use of this metric has been claimed to give rise to dark energy as an artefact of assuming a homogeneous metric despite the strong growth of non-linear inhomogeneities (\cite{Bo}, \cite{Bu}, \cite{Kolb}, \cite{Rouk2}, \cite{Wi-Da}).
+With this assumption, PDS (denoted by $\mathbf{K}$ in equations) is endowed with the spherical metric $ds_{\mathbf{K}}^2$ induced by $ds_{\mathcal{S}^3}^2$.
 It is a three dimensional $C^{\infty}$ compact manifold, without boundary.
 Such a manifold can conveniently be converted to a description as a fundamental domain.
 It will have the shape of a dodecahedron, with pairs of faces identified.